IBM/ansible-storage-protect/Vault_README.md

 # Ansible Vault Integration for IBM Storage Protect

-This repository uses **Ansible** to automate the deployment and management of the IBM Spectrum Protect BA Client.
+This repository uses **Ansible** to automate the deployment and management of the IBM Spectrum Protect Components.
 It leverages **Ansible Vault** to securely store sensitive data such as credentials and file paths.

 ---